Freedom means autonomy.

 As the gap between income and expenses grows, you may find that you have surplus cash.
 This is where investing comes in, which simply means the gradual expansion of your assets.

 Expand your assets, and you expand your freedom.
 You become less reliant on work, because assets increase cashflow.
 It becomes a never-ending spiral to the land of enjoyment.
-It can also become another prison of chasing security, so balance is needed.
+It can also become another prison of chasing security, so wisdom is needed.

 More people don’t do this because it requires introspection and delayed gratification.
 You need to face your insecurities and fears.
 We already know we should spend less, but we don’t.
 Why?
 We operate on automatic pilot.
 We don’t challenge our minds and our desires.